Why a tour

 No tours match your criteria

-Our excursions in Laos
+Tours in Laos

 Like Vietnam, Laos also experienced a very deadly war of independence, receiving an unimaginable number of bombs from the Americans (more than during the entire Second World War).
 The country, with just over 6 million inhabitants, is gradually developing and now focuses on tourism.
 Enclaved between Thailand, Vietnam, Cambodia and Myanmar, Laos is developing natural and discovery tourism, particularly in the mountainous North.
 The landscapes of Laos, around Vang Vieng and in the higher North than Luang Prabang, are indeed worth admiring!